osquery/foundation/docs/office-hours/20200526_meeting_notes.md

 seph will move all non-applicable issues from the 4.4.0 milestone to the 4.5.0 one.

-4.3.0 was April 15th, A 2 month cadence would be targetting June 1.
+4.3.0 was April 15th, A 2 month cadence would be targeting June 1.

 We should discuss accelerating the next osquery release, because of those security-related OpenSSL updates (Mike).